pu2clr/SI4735/README.md

 ![Protoboard 01](./extras/images/protoboard_01.png)

 The figure above shows the very basic shematic implementation (no Button or Encoder).
-This protoboard is used by some test  implemented in this project.
 See the folder [examples](./examples) for more details and other configuration with LCD and OLED